 Often when we feel low we don’t feel like doing the things we would normally do.
-This can affect our sense motivation to get up and go and enjoy and seize the day.
+This can affect our day to day functioning and motivation to get up and do the things we would normally do with ease.

 'I can't be bothered to do my work, even though it's important to me'

 'I don't want to socialise with my friends as much as I did before'

 'I'm struggling to imagine a successful, happy future'

 'My grades are slipping but I don't know how to address it'